 The ICM remains available to electricity distributors opting for Price Cap IR.
 The ICM is intended to address the treatment of capital investment needs that arise during the rate-setting plan which are incremental to the materiality threshold defined below.
 The ICM is available for discretionary and non-discretionary projects.
 The ICM is also available for capital projects that were not included in the distributor's last filed Distribution System Plan.
 Even for approved ACM projects, an ICM is available if an updated ACM budget exceeds the approved ACM budget by 30%.
-Distributors with multiple capital projects should consider the Custom IR option to address capital needs in the context of their Distribution System Plan, rather than submit multiple ICM applications.
+Distributors with multiple capital projects should consider the Custom IR option to address capital needs in the context of their Distribution System Plan, rather than submit multiple ICM applications or ICM applications that consistently use up a substantial amount of the eligible available capital amount.